 - Touchpoint 5 (Day 15): Live interview to follow up on their overall experience

-2. Run an unmoderated test to identify participants for your study.
+2. Run an unmoderated test to identify contributors for your study.

-- We call this “pre-screening” because you will select participants, based on their answers, to be included in your full diary study.
+- We call this “pre-screening” because you will select which contributors, based on their answers to the unmoderated test, are to be included in your full diary study.

 - This step is important because diary studies require time and commitment from you and the individuals participating in your study, so you want to ensure you have the right people participating.

-3. Create a saved panel of the people you are including in your test.
+3. Create a favorite contributors of the people you are including in your test.

-4. Using your saved panel, invite these specifically selected participants to the first test (touchpoint).
-Running this session as a Live Conversation can help you answer any questions people have about the overall process, helping the whole study run more smoothly.
+4. Using your favorite contributors, invite these specifically selected contributors to the first test (touchpoint).
+Running this session as a Live Conversation can answer questions people have about the overall process, helping the whole study to run more smoothly.

 5. On the appropriate days, send the next test (touchpoint).